HalukSumen/Image_Classification_Intel/README.md

 ### 3 - Exploratory Data Analysis

 Firslty, I checked data, which came three different dataset which are train, test and validation.
-Later I checked distribution of labels in datasets and I create a list for expressing images for both datasets, moreover I see all the classes(labels) equally distributed.
-So I dont need to do Oversampling or Undersampling.

 ### 4 - Data Preprocessing

 For preparing datasets to the model I used ImageDataGenerator for rescaling which is __1/255.0__.
+Also I defined batch size __128__ and for creating artifical images I used rotating that takes maximum __60__ degree rotation.